Th33-L1ght/Moonflow-Monitor/README.md

 git push
 ```

 Now, every time you push to your `main` branch, your app will be deployed, and your invite links will work correctly.
-You can share your Firebase Hosting URL with your friends!
+You can check the deployment progress in the "Actions" tab of your GitHub repository and find your public URL in the Firebase Console under "Hosting".
+You can share this Firebase Hosting URL with your friends!